-The clamour from publishers has brought a lot of hype and attention to Carty-Williams debut novel, but mercifully Queenie delivers as hoped.
-Championed in some quarters as a ‘black Bridget Jones’, Antony Cummins reviewing for The Observer feels that underplays the author’s work; “This story about finding yourself, not Mr Right, isn’t a ‘black Bridget Jones’ so much as a 21st-century one”.
+The clamour from publishers brought a lot of hype and attention to Carty-Williams' debut novel, but mercifully Queenie delivered as hoped.
+Championed in some quarters as a ‘Black Bridget Jones’, Antony Cummins reviewing for The Observer feels that underplays the author’s work; “This story about finding yourself, not Mr Right, isn’t a ‘Black Bridget Jones’ so much as a 21st-century one”.
 The Times’ Kate Saunders has also heaped praise on Queenie, describing it as a “funny, clever, heartbreaking lightning bolt of a first novel, by a writer bristling with talent”.

 On it's release Carty-Williams' book entered the Sunday Times Bestseller hardback chart at number two, and by the end of 2019 it had won Blackwell's Debut Book of the Year award.
 Queenie was also shortlisted for Book of the Year by Waterstones, Foyles and Goodreads as well as being runner-up for the Costa First Novel Award.
 As well as winning the Book Awards' Book of the Year Award in 2020, it has also been annoucned that Carty-Williams is adapting the novel fro Channel 4.
 But the greatest joy from all this success for the author, is seeing – as she makes clear on Instagram – that she still can't take anything seriously.

 Sadly, for everyone’s safety, our venues are currently closed.
 But you can still get your Southbank Centre fix online.
 We will continue to share inspiring and thought-provoking arts stories through our website and social channels.